codeiiest-dev/Algorithms/src/Backtracking/Backtracking.md

 **Where is it used?**

 Usually in constraint satisfaction problems.
+Backtracking is useful while solving certain NP-complete problems where the theoretical upperbound is as bad as N! or 2 ^ N or even N ^ N.